 Squeegees are sometimes sold with several attachments, but you will want to use the rubber attachment to clean pet hair.
 It is up to you whether you choose to use cleaning fluid with your squeegee, as you can use a squeegee with, or without cleaning fluid.
 Here is how we remove pet hair with a squeegee.

-Step 1.
 Rub top to bottom

 First, you will want to run your squeegee across the surface covered in pet hair – starting at the top and slowly working your way down.

-Step 2.
 Clean your squeegee

 After each scrape, you will need to clean the pet hair off of the squeegee.
 You can do this with water, a towel, or a microfiber cloth.

-Step 4.
 Dispose of hair and clean your squeegee

 As hair may become trapped inside your squeegee, always make sure you remove the cleaning blade from the squeegee.
 This ensures you can clean the blade thoroughly before using the squeegee on other surfaces.

-At TheCarXpert, we recommend ‘The FURemover’ as the perfect squeegee for cleaning pet hair in your vehicle.
+We recommend ‘The FURemover’ as the perfect squeegee for cleaning pet hair in your vehicle.

 Price Range: $